jina-ai/finetuner/docs/3_how_to/3_1_text_to_text.md

 ```

-We will use Bert as an embedding model that embeds texts in a high dimensional space.
-We can fine-tune Bert so that questions that are duplicates of each other are represented in close proximity and questions that are not duplicates will have representations that are further apart in the embedding space.
+We will use BERT as an embedding model that embeds texts in a high dimensional space.
+We can fine-tune BERT so that questions that are duplicates of each other are represented in close proximity and questions that are not duplicates will have representations that are further apart in the embedding space.
 In this way, we can rank the embeddings in our search space by their proximity to the query question and return the highest ranking duplicates.

 ```{admonition} See Also: Model and dataset info
 :class: seealso